I would like to

 Finland rescues 100,000 cameras by 2020

 Our dream is to contribute to the global analog photography community by doing what we do best.
-In celebration of Finland’s 100th anniversary we are uniting the mechanical camera expertise of our small engineering nation under one common goal – to rescue 100,000 cameras by 2020.
-For us, rescuing cameras is the act of finding new, loving homes for cameras that suffer from neglect or need to be repaired due to misuse.
+In celebration of Finland’s 100th anniversary we are uniting the mechanical camera expertise of our small engineering nation under one common goal – to rescue 100,000 cameras by the end of 2020.
+For us, rescuing cameras is the act of finding cameras that suffer from neglect or need to be repaired.